-This Arriscraft-NOTE discusses cleaning materials and methods for masonry walls and, more specifically, their relevance to Arriscraft masonry products.
+This Arriscraft.NOTE discusses cleaning materials and methods for naturally quarried limestone masonry, more specifically Arriscraft Adair® Limestone.
 These recommendations are appropriate both during building commissioning and throughout the building's life cycle.

 The first step in assuring an aesthetically-pleasing wall surface is to keep the masonry clean during its construction.
 Careful laying of the masonry materials combined with on-site protective measures and the progressive removal of hardened mortar will make post-construction cleaning a simple task.